benc-uk/nanomon/readme.md

 | USE_POLLING         | Force polling mode, by default MongoDB change streams will be tried, and polling mode used if that fails. | false                 |

 ## Monitor Reference

+Nanomon currently supports four types of monitor, which can be configured various ways, this is a reference for each monitor type, the runtime behaviour, properties that can be set, and the resulting outputs.

 ### Type: HTTP